Finder makes money from featured partners, but editorial opinions are our own.

 Payment options.

-Check that the account offers the different payment options you like to use, for example Apple Pay, Google Pay, Fitbit Pay and Garmin Pay.
+Check that the account offers the different payment options you like to use, for example Apple Pay, Google Pay and Garmin Pay.
 If you want to make instant transfers using your phone number, make sure the account offers PayID.

 Cashback and perks